phetsims/circuit-construction-kit-common/doc/model.md

 currents and voltages throughout the circuit are determined based on the battery voltages and component resistances.
 See https://www.swarthmore.edu/NatSci/echeeve1/Ref/mna/MNA2.html for details.

+For the AC simulations, we use companion models for the nonlinear circuit elements such as Inductors and Capacitors, as described in DynamicCircuit.js

 ## Battery Internal Resistance

 Batteries are ideal (very low resistance) unless given a custom internal resistance in the 'Lab' screen.